ruvnet/ARCADIA/README.md

 AI-driven gaming has the potential to transform the gaming industry by creating more personalized, engaging, and immersive experiences for players.
 As AI technology continues to advance, we can expect to see even more innovative and groundbreaking applications of AI in gaming.

 # Integration with Unreal Engine 5
-The Advanced Adaptive Procedural Gaming System will be integrated into Unreal Engine 5, a leading game engine that offers powerful and versatile tools for game developers.
+The Advanced and Responsive Computational Architecture for Dynamic Interactive Ai  will be integrated into Unreal Engine 5, a leading game engine that offers powerful and versatile tools for game developers.
 This integration will enable developers to leverage the advanced capabilities of the gaming system while using familiar tools and workflows, further enhancing the potential for creating unique and engaging gaming experiences.

 ## Ai Benefits
 * Highly personalized gaming experiences tailored to individual player preferences.